-Garik Shmois: Ward, could you let us know on how much of your aggregate assets in Texas now could be consumed internally with the new cement and ready-mix plants you're picking up?
+: First question is, Ward, could you let us know on how much of your aggregate assets in Texas now can be consumed internally with the new cement and ready-mix plants you're picking up?

-Ward Nye: You know what, Garik, that's something in the fullness of time I'm happy to give you much more detail on.
+< A - Ward Nye - Martin Marietta Materials, Inc.>: You know what, Garik, that's something, in the fullness of time, I'm happy to give you much more detail on.
 But obviously, if you take a look at where our aggregates position is going to be in the DFW market or otherwise, it's going to be very attractive and you'll like the numbers.